NBISweden/AGAT/docs/agat_how_does_it_work.md

 ### Particular case

-Below you will find more information about peculiarity of the Omniscient structure, and the parsing approach used.
+Below you will find more information about peculiar GXF files and how the AGAT parser behaves and uses the different parsing approaches.

 #### A. Level1 feature type missing and no Parent/gene_id